 Let’s say you are starting at 0 net worth and will start investing with earnings around 6% a year.
 According to Business Insider and many other writers on FIRE here’s how long it will roughly take you to build your nest egg to retire:

-Five, ten and 15 years goes by really fast.
-If you are 30 you can easily be a financially free by 45 years old if you live on half your income.
+Five, ten, and 15 years go by really fast.
+If you are 30 you can easily be financially free by 45 years old if you live on half your income.
 It has been done.
 But do you see how increasing a percent leads to earlier retirement?
 You can start at any age but the first few years are the hardest and longest, the first 100k takes the longest but then you will be working with exponential growth.

-Put another way, you can estimate your contribution’s and investment growth in a spreadsheet like this one in the FIRE workbook (discounted through this link!).
+Put another way, you can estimate your contributions and investment growth in a spreadsheet like this one in the FIRE workbook.
 The calculations have already been entered for you.
 Get it today.